autonome/peek/README.md

 ## Papercut / use-case log

+core
+- open a web page on top/bottom/left/right
+- keep web pages persistent in the background
+- quickly open a web page modally, and close it

 - open bandcamp in a window, move over to 2nd display, accidently close it while moving around between other windows
 - recent books or recipes from newsletters i subscribe to (but probably didn't read)
 - extract a table from a page periodically, send it somewhere as csv or whatever (chained actions)